Earthworm Dorsal Blood Vessel Function

 Blood Flow Dynamics

 Blood flows into the dorsal vessel from smaller vessels that drain the body wall, gut, and other organs.
 These smaller vessels are part of an extensive capillary network that permeates the earthworm's tissues.
-As blood flows through these capillaries, it picks up oxygen from the skin (earthworms breathe through their skin) and nutrients from the gut, and it also collects waste products from the body's cells.
+That said, as blood flows through these capillaries, it picks up oxygen from the skin (earthworms breathe through their skin) and nutrients from the gut, and it also collects waste products from the body's cells.
 This "used" blood is then transported to the dorsal vessel for recirculation.

 The dorsal vessel propels the blood forward towards the anterior end of the worm.
 As the blood moves forward, it is pumped into five pairs of lateral hearts, also known as pseudohearts.
 These pseudohearts are located around the esophagus and act as auxiliary pumps, boosting the blood pressure and directing the blood into the ventral blood vessel.